kohesive/solr-undertow/README.md

 |solr.solr.home|solrHome|
 |solr.data.dir|(no equivalent, not checked, passes through to Solr)|

-The Solr Typical setting overrides the solr-undertow equivalent system property which overrides the same value from the configuraiton file.
+The Solr Typical setting overrides the solr-undertow equivalent system property, which overrides the same value from the configuration file.
+You only need to provide one (preferably the solr-undertow version) and the other will be set to match.

 Other Notes
 ===========